-When GMI changed its name to Kettering University in 1998, the club went from the name of WGMI to WKUS (Kettering University Station), and interest in a more official radio broadcast grew.
-Believing that Kettering should have a radio station due to its inevitable positive impacts on the University, WKUS made it one of their main goals to bring such a broadcast to campus.
-In effort to prepare for a radio station, a small broadcast booth was created in BJ’s lounge, and possible licensing was researched.
+When GMI became Kettering University in 1998, the club updated its name to WKUS (Kettering University Station), and interest in a more official radio broadcast grew.
+Believing that Kettering should have a radio station due to its inevitable positive impacts on the university, WKUS made it one of their main goals to bring such a broadcast to campus.
+In effort to prepare for a radio station, a small broadcast booth was created in BJ’s Lounge, and students began to pursue official licensing.

 Low-power FM was introduced to the public for the first time by the Federal Communications Commission (FCC) in January 2000.
 Club presidents Cortny Robison and Noelle Surprenant played an important role in filing the original FCC application in September 2000 for an LPFM building permit at a broadcast frequency of 96.7 MHz.
 The application, however, was held up because of a frequency adjacency issue with existing radio stations.
 Without a clear opportunity to amend the application, hopes for an FM radio station were put in limbo.

 In order to sustain itself as a student media organization while it awaited the FCC’s response, WKUS reinvented itself as a student DJ service.
 The club promoted itself by instituting a regular Friday DJ Lunch Hour in the Great Court of Kettering’s Campus Center.
 In addition, the club provided DJ services for student organization activities, orientation weekends, homecoming week, Greek open parties, and philanthropy events.
 WKUS also achieved campus recognition by regularly hosting open mic nights and an annual battle-of-the-bands.
 A benefit concert for the FM effort was even held at the Flint Local 432.